parm-is-coding/Etch-a-Sketch/README.md

 # Etch-a-Sketch
 This project is a simple web application that creates a grid of squares on a webpage.
 The size of the grid is determined by user input.
+This was created without using the Canvas Api, and instead using Dom Manipulation so that i could get extra experience with the DOM.

 ![Gif Example](./OxDDrH1.gif)